-This project will attempt to identify how some of these genes may contribute to the risk of developing disease.
-This project will examine three candidate genes in greater detail, known as RGS1, HHEX and THEMIS.
-The first phase will take specific types of immune cell, known as natural killer cells and monocytes, from people with MS and people without disease.
+This project will attempt to identify how some of these genes may contribute to the risk of developing MS. This project will examine three candidate genes in greater detail.
+The first phase will take specific types of immune cell, known as natural killer cells and monocytes, from people with MS and people without the disease.

 The natural killer cells and monocytes will be grown in the laboratory and used to make comparisons between diseased and healthy cells.
-Dr Jordan will also compare different versions of each gene and different levels of gene activity in the cells to determine what kind of effect this has on function.
+Dr Jordan will also compare different versions of each gene and different levels of gene activity in the cells to determine what effect this has on cell function.
 The second phase will use animal models with specific versions of each gene to test how this affects susceptibility to an MS-like illness in the mice.

 Updated: 05 January, 2013